MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ## Deployment approach 1: Locally redundant deployments

 If you don't specify multiple availability zones or regions when you deploy your resources, then Azure doesn't make any guarantees about whether the resources are deployed into a single data center or split across multiple data centers in the region.
+In some situations, Azure might also move your resource between availability zones.

 :::image type="content" border="false" source="../_images/regions-availability-zones/locally-redundant.png" alt-text="Diagram showing the solution deployed into a single data center, within a single availability zone.":::